Jaime Nava

-Jaime Nava de Olano (born in Madrid, 1 May 1983) is a Spanish former rugby union player, who currently plays as centre in the amateur team CR Alcalá.
+Jaime Nava de Olano (born in Madrid, 1 May 1983) is a Spanish retired rugby union player.
 He was a Spanish rugby union (FER) and sevens international.
 In addition to being frequently called up for Spain, he was also captain; with 79 caps, he is the second player with most international caps for his country.
 Currently he collaborates with FER as rugby ambassador for Spain.
 Furthermore, in the later years he was known publicly after his stint on the RTVE cooking show MasterChef Celebrity and for his role as secondary actor in the series La Unidad, aired by Movistar+.
 In October 2020 he published his first book TEAM!
 Lecciones y valores del rugby para la vida (Diëresis).

 First years

 Formed in the feeder team of the defunct club Moraleja Alcobendas Rugby Unión, he competed in said club in the junior categories, until in the 2001–02 season he passed to the club's first-grade team, by the hand of the then-club coach Santiago Santos, who offered the chance to Nava to sign his first semi-professional contract which was considered as the first rugby professional project in Spain.
 It is also then that Nava made a change in his sports projection switching from his usual flanker position, under which he developed himself during his junior years, to the one of centre in the three-quarters line.
 In the same season, in 2002, after various apparitions with the first-grade team, which later would become league champion, and after his participation at the Under-19 World Cup in Treviso, he was called up to play for the Spain national team which faced the Netherlands in the latest round of the Rugby Europe International Championships.
 In the 2002–03 season, Moraleja Alcobendas Rugby Unión folded due to economic problems, passing the torch and the club's base to the current Club Alcobendas Rugby.
 Nava would make that club his home during other four seasons in the top-level Spanish rugby.
 At this stage Nava still formed himself as player and started his university studies in Sports' physical activities sciences at Facultad de Ciencias de la Actividad Física y del Deporte.